To set up each of your Linux servers for the Sensor Gateway installation, follow this procedure.

 Use the DNS mapping to IP if you plan to configure your Sensor Gateway with its FQDN.

-• Ensure that the Sensor Gateway has connectivity to the Internet.
+• Verify that the Sensor Gateway has connectivity to the Internet.
 The Sensor Gateway must have connectivity to Carbon Black Cloud.
 However, it might need to reach out to CA providers to get Online Certificate Status Protocol (OCSP) responses for the validity of its digital certificate.

 Procedure